With many desk workers forced to work from home, remote meeting apps have become a real lifeline for companies.

 VR Video Streaming Workflow

-Virtual Reality video streaming differs from traditional broadcasting in several ways.
+VR streaming differs from traditional broadcasting in several ways.
 VR allows for better interactivity: viewers can turn their heads to view different parts of the virtual environment and in some cases even interact with objects.

 These differences result in different approaches to recording, editing, encoding, and streaming content in VR, which we will review: